Toolkit Resources: Campus Models & Case Studies

 “We feel education is key to empowering parents and students of adversely affected communities.
 Education is going to be key to teaching people not only about history that they never learned, but also how to navigate systems that weren't designed for them,” Hawley said.

-As it prepared to become a TRHT Campus Center, ACC received letters of support from 33 community partners, including Interfaith Action of Central Texas, the Community Advancement Network, Austin Mayor Steve Adler’s Institutional Racism and Systemic Inequities Task Force, Austin’s public school district, and the Austin police department.
+As it prepared to become a TRHT Campus Center, ACC received letters of support from thirty-three community partners, including Interfaith Action of Central Texas, the Community Advancement Network, Austin Mayor Steve Adler’s Institutional Racism and Systemic Inequities Task Force, Austin’s public school district, and the Austin police department.
 Thirteen more community partners have joined the effort since the grant was awarded.

 “We often say community is our middle name,” Hawley said.
 “We're excited about getting to lead this work and to be an organizing center in our community.”